Vampire Survivors: Development

 Italian developer Luca "poncle" Galante began developing Vampire Survivors in 2020 using the Phaser framework while he was unemployed.
 He aimed to create Vampire Survivors to manage a community, drawing from his past experience as an administrator for an Ultima Online server.
 The game was inspired by Magic Survival, a 2019 mobile game that also featured a character that automatically attacks enemies.

 Development of the initial early access version took about a year, during which Galante spent around £1,100 on assets, art, and music.
 Galante was inspired by the Castlevania games, and one of the art asset packs included sprites in a similar style to the characters in the early Castlevania games.
 Prior to developing Vampire Survivors, Galante worked in the gambling industry, using his knowledge of flashy graphics for slot machines as part of the appeal for the game's chest-opening animations.

 Galante released his initial version of Vampire Survivors on itch.io, but did not see much engagement.
-He then decided to release it on Steam before the end of 2021, keeping the cost low since the game had minimal art aesthetics.
+He decided to release it on Steam before the end of 2021, keeping the cost low since the game had minimal art aesthetics.
 The low price meant that his game could reach a larger audience.
 However, on the same day, he contracted COVID-19 and focused his attention on his recovery rather than on how his game was selling.
 In early 2022, he learned that the game had caught the attention of some YouTube creators, which led to an increase in Steam sales.

-The success of the game exceeded Galante's expectations and allowed him to quit his job in February 2022 to focus entirely on its development.
+The success exceeded Galante's expectations and allowed him to quit his job in February 2022 to focus entirely on its development.
 He was informally assisted by "a few friends" in their spare time.
 Planned content included additional weapons, characters, stages, and an "endless mode".
 Galante's intent was to bring Vampire Survivors out of early access by the end of 2022.

 In March 2022, Galante hired multiple freelancers to expand the Vampire Survivors team and accelerate development.
 In addition to outlining the scope of the promised new content with a roadmap, he explained that a major milestone slated for mid-2022 would be porting Vampire Survivors to an "industry-standard" game engine to improve its overall performance.